Capita plc – Annual report – 31 December 2020

 Significant accounting judgements, estimates and assumptions

-The preparation of financial statements in line with generally accepted accounting principles requires the Directors to make judgements and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported income and expense during the presented periods.
-Although these judgements and assumptions are based on the Directors’ best knowledge of the amount, events or actions, actual results may differ.
+The preparation of financial statements in accordance with generally accepted accounting principles requires the directors to make judgements and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported income and expense during the presented periods.
+Although these judgements and assumptions are based on the directors’ best knowledge of the amount, events or actions, actual results may differ.

 - Impairment of contract fulfilment assets

 - The measurement of defined benefit obligations (note 5.2)

 The key areas where significant accounting judgements have been made are summarise below and set out in more detail in the related note:

 - The capitalisation of contract fulfilment assets (note 3.1)